TrevorPilley/phone-number-parser/README.md

 ## Parsing

-Parsing a phone number is achieved via the `PhoneNumber.Parse` method (or alternatively or `PhoneNumber.TryParse`).
+Parsing a phone number is achieved via the `PhoneNumber.Parse` method (or alternatively via `PhoneNumber.TryParse`).
 Any spaces, hyphens or other formatting in the input string is ignored.

 There are 2 overloads: